 - Core subjects - English, Maths and Science.

-- Foundation subjects - Art and Design, Computing, Design and Technology, Geography, History, Music, PE, RE, Foreign Language, SRE
+- Foundation subjects - Art and Design, Computing, Design and Technology, Geography, History, Music, PE, RE, Spanish, SRE

 The School Curriculum